.

 San Diego's Fred O'Hara added:

-Adding a fatter exhaust system helps performance and reduces heat build up that hastens the demise of the exhaust manifold.
+A fatter exhaust system helps performance and reduces heat build up that hastens the demise of the exhaust manifold.
 I have replaced mine at least a dozen times for gasket leaks, cracks, etc. 2 1/4" seems good with a turbo type muffler.
-Doug Dutra does some good work making custom manifolds, reproducing Hyper-Paks and dual exhaust for the slant six (by cutting the manifold in half you reduce the tendancy to crack due to length and heat build up).

 The stock distributor was pricey at $175 but definitely worth the long term investment.
 I have been getting by on cheap rebuilt parts as long as I can but they tend to fail often.
 The carbs fall apart after two years but one day I will shell out for a new Holley for $300.
 This week I am going to rearc and add a leaf to boost the rear springs (another $300).
 The sway bar did not come on my car so I added them front and back.
 Buying the original shop service manual has also been a move I will never regret.